simonemberton/Introduction_to_Creative_Coding/Week_12/README.md

 - Click to get started with teachable machine and choose 'Image Project' https://teachablemachine.withgoogle.com/train

-- Initially we will create a data set of images of our chosen object using the teachable machine platform and following the instructions on the teachable machine web page.
+- Initially we will create a dataset of images of our chosen object using the teachable machine platform and following the instructions on the teachable machine web page.

 - choose a new Image project and Standard image model.